Devoxx4Kids-NPO/littil-documentation/model.md

 * Postal code, possibly only the digits, not the letters.
 This is easiest for a geographical match.
 * Country.
 At present littil is only active in the Netherlands, but this can change
 * Date of last login/activity.
-* Preferences: a selection of categories, or free text
+* Preferences: for the time being this will be free text.
+Possibly later you can choose from a set of modules.
 * Availability: days of the week.

 ## The school profile